 There are a growing number of tools specifically designed for finding online influencers (as well as measuring the influence of a person), using social media data, shared content, and more.
 Many of these influencer search tools are paid subscription services.
 Typically, these online tools can run you anywhere from $50-$250+ per month.
 BuzzSumo, GroupHigh, InkyBee, and Followerwonk are all examples of paid platforms which aid social influencer research.

-If you’re operating on a tight budget but want to give the influencer search tools a tye, consider signing up for a short-term free trial.
+If you’re operating on a tight budget but want to give the influencer search tools a try, consider signing up for a short-term free trial.
 For instance, you can get a 14-day free trial of BuzzSumo to test of their influencer search tool to do a little initial digging.
 On this platform, you can find top writers, bloggers, and content sharers by keyword and filter by reach, authority, influence and engagement to assist with the vetting process.

 Remember, bloggers and influencers also live and market themselves offline.
 They attend events to grow their following and learn more about their area of interest.
 You have a good chance of finding micro-influencers at local events like trade shows, seminars, open-houses, community meetings, or trendy openings.
 Influencers get reached out to frequently, especially online, so initiating contact in person can give you an advantage.

 Even still, you’ll want to vet these influencers in the same way you do other prospects.
-Check their their social media profiles and blog traffic to determine whether they are actually a good fit to promote your business.
+Check their social media profiles and blog traffic to determine whether they are actually a good fit to promote your business.

 As always, use your connections.
 Do you have a friend who is a blogger, who has an in with an influencer?
 These are great opportunities to find micro-influencers.
 Even if they are not in your specific niche, bloggers generally are very connected and have ties to lots of other local bloggers in their communities.
 If they are in your niche, they can likely point you to even more opportunities.